emojicode/emojicode.github.io/src/reference/operators.md

 We have seen before that Emojicode knows that it must evaluate the ✖️  operation before the ➕ operation.
 This knowledge is called *operator precedence.*

-In order to have well-defined code, there is a clearly defined order in which operators are evaluated, which is as follows.
-Operators at top at evaluated first.
+The order in which operators are evaluated is clearly defined.
+Operators at top are evaluated first.

 1. 🔲, ⬛, 🔺, ⁉️, 🍺
 - 🚮, ➗, ✖️